docker/docs/contribute/style/formatting.md

 Format the following as code: docker commands, instructions and filenames (package names).

 To apply inline code style, wrap the text in a single backtick (`).
-For example, `this is inline code style`.

 For information on how to add codeblocks to your content, see [Useful component and formatting examples](../components.md#code-blocks).

 ## Callouts

 Use callouts to emphasize selected information in a page.

 ### Best practice: